MeblIkea/Water-Launcher/README.md

 | Windows 7 (x86)  | No                                                                                                                                                                                                                                                  | 1.0.2             | SSL Certificat Error                 |
 | Windows XP (x64) | No                                                                                                                                                                                                                                                  | 1.0.1             | Couldn't locate library COMCTL32.dll |

-(all these tests are made with fresh installations, without having Python installed)
+(all these tests were made with a fresh installation, without having Python installed)
 <br></br>
 ### Also, sorry for spelling and grammar mistakes, my English is kinda bad, have fun ^^